First Bite Syndrome

 There are a few ways to treat first bite syndrome, but each person may respond differently to the treatments.

 • Changes in behavior: Some actions, like rubbing your face, clenching your fists, and stomping your feet can distract from the pain.
-If the pain is only on one side of your mouth you can try chewing your food on the opposite side.
-You can also change your diet to avoid acidic and sour foods, which can stimulate more saliva production, causing more pain.
+If the pain is only on one side of your mouth, you can try chewing your food on the opposite side.
+You can also change your diet to avoid acidic and sour foods, which can stimulate (rev up) more saliva production, causing more pain.

-• Medications: Research has shown that oral and topical pain medications, and non-steroidal anti-inflammatory medications, are not effective in treating first bite syndrome.
-Although some medications can help manage pain:
+• Medications: Research has shown that oral (taken by mouth) and topical (placed on the skin) pain medications and non-steroidal anti-inflammatory medications (NSAIDs) are not helpful in treating first bite syndrome.
+Some other types of medications can help with pain:

-• Carbamazepine, an anticonvulsant, has been shown to reduce how much pain you are in.
+• Carbamazepine, an anticonvulsant, has been shown to lessen the pain.

 • Amitriptyline, a tricyclic antidepressant, has been shown to reduce how long your pain lasts.

-• Radiation Therapy: Radiation is not commonly used to treat first bite syndrome but can be beneficial.
-There are risks associated with radiation that do not necessarily outweigh the benefits since first bite syndrome may resolve on its own.
+• Radiation Therapy: Radiation is not often used to treat first bite syndrome but can be helpful in some cases.
+There are risks with radiation that do not always outweigh the benefits, since first bite syndrome may get better on its own.

-• Surgery: Total parotidectomy has been shown to completely resolve first bite syndrome but comes with many severe risks.
+• Surgery: Total parotidectomy has been shown to completely improve first bite syndrome, but it comes with many serious risks.

 • Botulinum Toxin Injection: Botulinum toxin (Botox) is a protein that blocks the release of acetylcholine.
 The injection is given into the painful area in the parotid gland.
-The number of injections varies from 1-3.
-The injections can be uncomfortable, but this is the only treatment that has been found to resolve symptoms in most cases.
-In rare cases, these injections can lead to facial nerve injury and xerostomia (dry mouth).
-Speak to your provider about how often these injections can be given.
+The number of injections ranges from 1 to 3.
+The injections can be uncomfortable, but this is the only treatment that has been found to improve symptoms in most cases.
+In rare cases, these injections can lead to facial nerve injury and xerostomia (dry mouth). talk with your provider about how often these injections can be given.

 First bite syndrome can affect your everyday life.
-Talk to your provider if you think you have first bite syndrome so together you can decide on a treatment plan.
+Talk to your provider if you think you have first bite syndrome so that you can decide on a treatment plan together.

 Campbell, E. (2019, February 12).
 First bite syndrome: What every general dental practitioner should know.
 Scottish Dental magazine.
 Retrieved October 5, 2022, from https://www.sdmag.co.uk/2019/02/12/first-bite-syndrome/